Welcome to the Library Media Center

 Table of Contents

-- Kindergarten: One checkout allowed and kept in the classroom.
+- Kindergarten: One checkout allowed and must be kept in the classroom.

-Checkout is for two weeks; books may be renewed.
+Checkout is for one week; books may be renewed once.

 We want all children to read, so please take care of books that are checked out.

-Books must be returned or paid for in order for checkouts to take place.
+Books must be returned, or paid for in cases of loss or damage, in order for checkouts to take place.
+Fines for lost or damaged books may be paid in increments.

 Gifts are always appreciated.
 They may be added to the media center collection, given to teachers, or donated to the public library.

-This year, we are promoting our Magical Reading Challenge!
+This year, we are promoting our Touchdown Reading Club!

-Each month, there is a celebration held for all those who fill their Magical Reading Logs, which represents 20 minutes of reading per night.
+Each month, there is a celebration held for all those who fill their Touchdown reading logs, which represents 20 minutes of reading per night.

-Reading is fun at Emerald Shores and the Media Center is the place to be for Magical Reading Challenge Celebrations!
+Reading is fun at Emerald Shores and the Media Center is the place to be to Get in the Game with reading!

 The mission of the Emerald Shores Elementary Media program is to ensure our students, teachers, staff, and parents are effective users of the various sources of information available in our Media Center.
 This will enable individual or group access to information and ideas, promoting life-long learning.